rabbitmq/ra/docs/internals/INTERNALS.md

 When the segment writer has finished flushing all the mem tables for all the Ra servers that wrote to the WAL file it deletes the WAL file.

-The segment writes keeps track of the most recent snapshot index for each Ra server; it then uses that information to avoid performing writes for entries that potentially have been truncated.
+The segment writer keeps track of the most recent snapshot index for each Ra server; it then uses that information to avoid performing writes for entries that potentially have been truncated.